dssg/triage/docs/sources/experiments/cohort-labels.md

 **A cohort is the population used used for modeling on a given as-of-date**.
 This is expressed as a list of *entities*.
 An entity is simply the object of prediction, such as a facility to inspect or a patient coming in for a visit.
 Early warning systems tend to include their entire population (or at least a large subset of it) in the cohort at any given date, while appointment-based problems may only include in a date's cohort the people who are scheduled for an appointment on that date.

 **A label is the binary target variable for a member of the cohort at a given as-of-date and a given label timespan.** For instance, in an inspection prioritization problem the question being asked may be 'what facilities are at high risk of having a failed inspection in the next 6 months?'
 For this problem, the `label_timespan` is 6 months.
 There may be multiple label timespans tested in the same experiment, in which case there could be multiple labels for an entity and date.
+In addition, multiple label definitions are often tested against each other, such as "any inspection failures" vs "inspection failures with serious issues".

 Both labels and cohorts are defined in Triage's experiment configuration using SQL queries, with the variables (`as_of_date`, `label_timespan`) given as placeholders.
 This allows the definitions to be given in a concise manner while allowing the temporal configuration defined elsewhere in the experiment to produce the actual list of dates and timespans that are calculated during the experiment.